uchennaemeruche/go-logsnag/README.md

 # Logsnag's Golang implementation

 Get notifications and track your project events.
-Please refer to the [docs](https://docs.logsnag.com/) docs to learn more.
+Please refer to the [docs](https://docs.logsnag.com/) to learn more.

 ## Installation